Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates 44 active transport stops operating within Paradise, consisting of a mix of buses.
-These stops are served by 73 individual routes, collectively facilitating 5,558 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 186 meters from the nearest transport stop.
-As primarily residential area, most residents commute outward; car remains dominant mode at 83%, with 14% by bus.
-Vehicle ownership averages 1.3 per dwelling.
-According to 2021 Census data (which may reflect COVID-19 conditions), a relatively low 10.9% of residents work from home.
+Public transport analysis shows 44 active transport stops in Paradise, consisting of bus services.
+These stops are served by 73 routes, offering a total of 5,558 weekly passenger trips.
+Transport accessibility is rated excellent, with residents located an average of 186 meters from the nearest stop.
+As primarily residential, most commuters travel outward.
+Car remains dominant at 83%, with 14% using buses.
+Average vehicle ownership per dwelling is 1.3.

-Service frequency averages 794 trips per day across all routes, equating to approximately 126 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 10.9% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 794 trips daily across all routes, equating to approximately 126 weekly trips per stop.

 Frequently Asked Questions - Transport